Unbiased Regression-Adjusted Estimation of Average Treatment Effects in Randomized Controlled Trials: Main Proofs

-\Cref{cor:sum-sqr-err-with-removal} basically gives us the intuition on the deviation that will happen by solving the left-one-out regression for the quantities such coefficients of the regression, value of errors, and estimations for each of the entries $i \in [n]$.
-The key point is that all the deviations depend on the value of the leverage score of the removed row, which further helps us characterize the robustness of our leave-one-out estimators to observation removal in inference time, which is a point of concern, especially in small sample settings where a single observation could have a large (close to $1$) leverage score that makes them affect quantities such as variance and confidence intervals to a large extent, which is not desirable.
-Hence, this is one of the first places that can motivate us to favor regularized regression adjustment methods, since as we will see in \Cref{lem:ridge-lev-upper-bound}, it will help us be able to uniformly decrease the leverage scores across all observations.
+\Cref{cor:sum-sqr-err-with-removal} characterizes the deviation of the solution, estimator, and residual when we solve a leave-one-out regression instead of the full regression.
+The key observation is that all deviations depend on the leverage score of the removed row, which in turn helps characterize the robustness of our leave-one-out estimators to observation removal at inference time.
+This issue is particularly important in small-sample settings, where a single observation may have a large (close to $1$) leverage score and thus exert a disproportionate influence on quantities such as variance estimates and confidence intervals, which is undesirable.
+Hence, this result provides one of the first motivations for favoring regularized regression adjustment methods: as seen in \Cref{lem:ridge-lev-upper-bound}, regularization enables us to uniformly reduce leverage scores across all observations.

 \begin{lemma} Let

 Under simple random assignment, the LOORA-HT estimator in \Cref{alg:ht-loo-reg-adj} satisfies

 \end{lemma}